 As Isakson points out, the current system is horribly broken — with Congress finishing all 12 appropriations bills on time just twice since 1980.
 The way in which budgets have instead been done largely consists of continuing resolutions (which hold spending steady at current levels) or omnibus bills (which combine multiple appropriations into a single package).
 In both cases, these measures are usually passed at the last minute, under threat of government shutdown, and with very little opportunity for reforms.

-While no process reform is likely to be a silver bullet that will set our country back on the road to fiscal solvency, steps toward changing the way things are done are encouraging and welcome.
+While no process reform is likely to be a silver bullet that will set our country back on the road to fiscal solvency, but signs that lawmakers may consider concrete steps toward changing the way things are done are encouraging.